jftuga/github_actions_notes/README.md

 **paths**

-For example, only run the workflow when Javascript files have been pushed:
+For example, only run the workflow when Javascript files have been pushed, except for `filename.js`:

 ```yml
 on: